lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 member abuses a child or youth as described in this section.
 See also 32.6.1.1 and 38.6.2.5.

-If a minor abuses a child, the stake president contacts the Office of the First Presidency for direction.

 Physical or emotional bullying between children or youth of a similar age should be addressed by ward leaders.
 A membership council is not held.